betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/CommonLayout.md

 The deck is the top shaded portion of the article.
 The elements of the deck are mostly the same across all the BSSw.io content types but with a few variations.
 The deck has two parts: (1) deck text/image and (2) deck attributes.

 #### Deck Text/Image
 Most content types will have  the deck text, which is usually couple of lines highlighting the article.
+For curated content and events, deck text contains a two-sentence descriptive text about the resource.
 Some content types may have an image instead of the deck text.

-In the context of blogs, deck section will usually contain an image and for curated content and events, it contains a two-sentence descriptive text about the resource.
+In the context of blogs, deck section will usually contain an image.

+**General guidelines:**
+1. It is good to add the comments  `<!-- deck start -->` and  `<!-- deck end -->` around the deck text in the raw file:
+*Example*: `<!-- deck start --> This is deck text <!-- deck end -->`
+2. Resource names, in verbatim, should be italicized in the deck
+3. Use of hyperlinks in the deck is discouraged.
+4. Keep the deck short and interesting.
+The intention is to encourage the reader to read the rest of the text.

 #### Deck Attributes
 From the perspective of deck attributes, the deck will always contain the title of the article, author/contributor/organizer names, publication date, BSSw.io categories and topics that the article falls under.
 There may be more deck attributes that are specific to a particular content-type -  please read Styling Rules for individual types of content in this guide to see if there are any specific guidelines for each content type.